ashwinkumar12345/ethereum-intro/README.md

 #### Deploying a Smart Contract to Ethereum

 - Contract source is written on your laptop
-- The contract is deployed as a 'contract instance' to the Ethereum N/W
+- This contract is deployed as a 'contract instance' to the Ethereum N/W

 #### Solidity Programming Language